Tommy Alverson: Biography

 "From The Heart Of Hill County" and "Always In My Heart", Live at Ozona, produced by legendary producer Phil York, Me On The Jukebox, co-produced by Alverson and Lloyd Maines (which contains the hit "Una Mas Cerveza"), and Alive And Pickin, which was recorded live at the historic Chatauqua Auditorium in Waxahachie, Texas.
 Also, Alverson's "Hill Country Here I Come" is featured on the 2001 release Texas Road Trip compilation by Compadre Records.
 Smith Music Group, who distributes CDs by Cooder Graw, Jason Boland, Cory Morrow and many others, has acquired the distribution rights to all Alverson's CDs.

 Alverson released Heroes and Friends in June 2004.
 Several guest artists included on the CD, were Gary P. Nunn, Rusty Wier, Mike Graham, Davin James, Mike Crow and Heather Morgan.
 Alverson's fifth studio release, titled Country to the Bone, was his debut on Palo Duro Records.
 The album won the 2007 Best Country and Western Music Award from Fort Worth Weekly, and was released at Alverson's 10th annual Texas Music Family Gathering.

+Alverson died from liver cancer on November 14, 2024, at the age of 74.

 Country to the Bone

 Country to the Bone started out as a redo of some older Alverson compositions, before it morphed into more of an homage to some of his favorite songwriters, from Jim Lauderdale and Doug Sahm to Mickey Newbury, Clay Blaker and the team of Roy Robinson (aka Amos Staggs) and Jerri Lynn Robinson.
 One special guest was Pauline Reese, who sang with Alverson on "Tequila Rose", a Robinson/Robinson composition that Alverson turned into a duet.
 In the July 2007 Cowboys & Indians magazine, Palo Duro label founder Chris Thomas listed "Texas Woman" as one of his favorite tracks, calling it, "one of the finest love songs ever written."
 It also includes "Got Here as Fast as I Could," a song that might serve as the answer to Lyle Lovett's "That’s Right (You’re Not From Texas)."
-He offers props to another hero in "Just Like Hank," a song borrowed from pal Walt Wilkins and co-writer Davis Raines.
 Alverson and Wilkins co-produced the 2006 Palo Duro release, Luckenbach!
 Compadres!
 (The Songs of Luckenbach, Texas), a multi-artist celebration recorded live at Luckenbach, Texas.